Schools with Art Programs in Pasadena

 Bachelor of Fine Arts in Fine Art

-Applicants must present a portfolio of work in any media, with an emphasis on personal and experimental work; those seeking to pursue the painting and illustration minor should include samples of live-model drawing, and those seeking to pursue the photography minor should include some photographs.
+Applicants must present a portfolio of work in any media, with an emphasis on personal and experimental work; those seeking to pursue the painting and illustration track should include samples of live-model drawing.
 The program has core classes in multiple mediums and includes coursework in installation concepts and professional practices.
 Ultimately, students pick a single medium in which to develop art for their senior project, and present their work in solo and group exhibitions.
 A total of 120 units are required for graduation.

 Bachelor of Fine Arts in Illustration